Codsall: Education

 Codsall Community High School opened in 1940 as the only secondary school in the area, starting as a secondary modern school before becoming Codsall Comprehensive School in 1969.
 By this stage it provided education for pupils aged 11–18, but a reorganisation of education in the area saw a name change and most notably a change in the age range, with the school now serving pupils aged 13–18. and it has three feeder middle schools; Codsall Middle School, Bilbrook Middle School and Perton Middle School, all of which serve the 9-13 age range.
-This reorganisation came when Perton was first being developed for housing, and the school has continued to serve the Perton community after plans to build a secondary school in Perton never materialised.
+This reorganisation came when Perton was first being developed for housing during the 1970s, and the school has continued to serve the Perton community after plans to build a secondary school in Perton during the 1970s never materialised.

 There are also three first schools for pupils aged 5–9; Lane Green First School, St. Nicholas' C of E and Birches First School.
 St Christopher's Roman Catholic Primary School is the only primary school in the area.

 Codsall Community High School was judged to be good by Ofsted in November 2013.

-Public houses

-Codsall has several pubs, bars and members' clubs.
-The oldest is The Crown Joules in Codsall Square, renamed from the Crown in 2015 following the purchase of the site by Joules Brewery.
-The Crown was briefly named 'Butlers Bar & Bistro' in 2008, but reverted to 'The Crown' in 2009.
-Also in Codsall Square is The Bull, another traditional old pub serving ale with an extensive lunchtime food menu.
-There is also the award-winning Codsall Station on the corner of Chapel Lane & Oaken Lanes, a working railway station with a Holdens Brewery pub on the platform.

-Codsall has two social clubs, the Codsall Legionnaires club (known locally as 'the Legion'), and The Firs (formerly Codsall Conservative Club).
-Codsall Legionnaires club has a modern 'members bar' area.
-Its former function room has been acquired by the Pet Stop, a local pet shop, as approved by Codsall Parish Council in May 2011, on condition that the car park remains for public use.